SmartDCCInnovation/gbcs-parser/README.md

   )
 }

-const keystore = new BoxedKeyStore(
+const keystore = await BoxedKeyStore.new(
     '1.2.3.4', /* ip address of dcc boxed */
 )